dehezhang2/Notes/algorithm princton.md

       * Find successor ***x*** of ***t***
       * Delete the minimum in t's right subtree
       * put ***x*** in ***t***'s spot (replace x by t)
+      * i.e. swap x and the min of right subtree, delete x

     ```java
     public void delete(Key key){